dccarter/cxy/docs/docs.md

 ### External Function Declaration

 * Prefixed with the `extern` keyword.
-* Extern functions do not have body since they are expected to be declared somewhere else (likely in a c source file or library)
+* Extern functions do not have a body since they are expected to be declared somewhere else (likely in a c source file or library)
-* The function will need to be provided at link time, this can be as simply as linking against a library that provides one or authoring one on `c`.
+* The function will need to be provided at link time, this can be as simply as linking against a library that provides one or authoring one in `c`.

 ```c
 pub extern func strlen(s: string) : u64